fergald/python-deep/README.txt

 Composable "regular expressions" for data structures.

-This module allows easy and flexible deep comparisons of datastructures.
+This module allows easy and flexible deep comparisons of datastructure.
 It's not well documented yet but it's a port to python of Test::Deep which is well documented (http://search.cpan.org/~fdaly/Test-Deep/).